 Will Cunningham is running to be the Democratic nominee in the New Jersey Second Congressional District because he strongly believes in progressive reform, including changing cannabis laws.

-Cunningham grew up in Vineland where his family has lived spanning five decades.
+Cunningham grew up in Vineland, where his family has lived for five decades.
 He had a rough upbringing that included being briefly homeless while in high school.
 Yet he excelled.
-He went to Brown University and then graduated from University of Texas Law School.
-Afterward, he worked for Cory Booker (D-NJ) in the Senate and then the House Oversight Committee.
+He went to Brown University and then graduated from the University of Texas Law School.
+Afterward, he worked for Cory Booker (D-NJ) in the Senate and the House Oversight Committee.

 “My work on the House Oversight Committee resulted in national policy changes,” he said regarding his time with the Oversight Committee and its Chairman, the late Elijah Cummings.

-Cunningham first ran for Congress in 2018 to be the Democratic congressional nominee in New Jersey Second Congressional District in a primary against Jeff Van Drew, a conservative State Senator from Cape May at the time.
+Cunningham first ran for Congress in 2018 to be the Democratic congressional nominee in New Jersey’s Second Congressional District in a primary against Jeff Van Drew, a conservative State Senator from Cape May.

 Cunningham regards Van Drew and his record with disdain.
 While a New Jersey State Senator representing Cape May, he had a conservative voting record.